louismeunier/notes/Analysis 4/analysis4.typ

   Let $X$ be a compact Hausdorff space.
 Suppose $cal(A) subset.eq C(X)$ an algebra that separates points and contains constant functions.
 Then, $cal(A)$ dense in $C(X)$.
 ]

-We tacitly assume the conditions of the theorem in the following lemmas.
+We tacitly assume the conditions of the theorem in the following lemmas as as not to restate them.

 #lemma[For every $F subset.eq X$ closed, and every $x_0 in F^c$, there exists a neighborhood $cal(U)(x_0)$ such that $F sect cal(U) = nothing$ and $forall epsilon > 0$ there is some $h in cal(A)$ such that $h < epsilon$ on $cal(U)$, $h > 1 - epsilon$ on $F$, and $0 <= h <= 1$ on $X$.